GEEGABYTE1/StellarPython/README.md

 The third possible error is not having the correct `network_passphrase`, in which, the user may need to research the live server passphrase or need to use the testnet passphrase: `TESTNET_NETWORK_PASSPHRASE`.

 # Receiving Transactions

+Stellar automatically sends and receieves different assets.
+Users don't have to run this part of the program, but it is good practice to watch out for incoming payments.

+There are two main parts of the program.
+First, the user creates a query for payments involving a given account.
+Like most queries in Stellar, this could return a huge number of items, so the API returns paging tokens, which you can use later to start your query from the same point where you previusly left off.
+In StellarPython, the functions to save and load pagain tokens are left blank, but when working with a real netowrk, the user would want to save the paging tokens to a file or a database so the program can pick up where it had left off when closed.
+Luckily, StellarPython does save the paging token for each transaction under a database for the user.

+The second part of the program is where the results of the query are streamed.
+This is the easiest way to watch for payments or other transactions.
+Each existing payment is sent through the stream, one by one.
+Once all existing payments have been sent, the stream says open and new payments are sent as they are made.

+In order to run this, the user must run StellarPython as two different processes, of which one will be having the `/track` command ran.
+When the command is typed, the user will be faced with a prompt to type in a user they want to see incoming transactions from.
+After that, the query process starts, and which the user can track transactions related to their account.

 # Stellar-Network Tokens